aldebaran/qibuild/doc/source/beginner/qisrc/git-to-qisrc_cookbook.rst

 Afterwards
 ::::::::::

-Then, everytime you want to change something in a Git repository that you have not changed yet, you have to reproduce step 1 and 3.
+Then, every time you want to change something in a Git repository that you have not changed yet, you have to reproduce step 1 and 3.

 Switch to a branch